xesnault/lali/README.md

 ## Notes

-*Keep in mind this is currently a personnal project for learning purpose (C++/Qt/QML), while I really want to finish it and do something nice, it might not be useful for everyone or not even completly stable.*
+*This is currently a personnal project for learning purpose (C++/Qt/QML), I really want to finish it and do something nice, it might not be useful for everyone and not stable.*